 Submitting to Rooftop Films

 At Rooftop we believe that the role of a festival is to help filmmakers bring their work to as large and diverse an audience as possible, not to profit off of their ambition.
 That is why we keep our submission fees low.
 Plus, if you submit a work to Rooftop you automatically get 2 free tickets ($30 value) to any one Rooftop Summer Series show, whether or not we are able to screen your film.
-And a struggling filmmaker need never despair: no film will ever be turned away due to lack of funds.
-To request a fee waiver contact us at submit * at * rooftopfilms * dot * com.

 Since 1997, Rooftop Films has been committed to providing a venue, an audience, and a community for the wide array of short and feature length films that are underserved by conventional exhibition means.
 We screen narrative, hybrid and documentary films that are daring and unique, including comedies, dramas, experimental, animation, political films, and found footage.
 We want films that tell us about where and how you live, with original ideas (regardless of production values).
 We screen the work of experienced professionals, long-time amateurs and first-time filmmakers alike.
 We strongly encourage submissions by women, minorities, and people of color.

 THE ROOFTOP FILMMAKERS FUND